-A client order that awaits the result of one or more trade request will be held against the timeout rules.
-If an LP is not obeying the timeout rules, any fill will not be accepted.
-If the client order exceeds the timeout period, the remaining quantity will be canceled.
+A client order that awaits the result of one or more trade request will be held against the time out rules.
+If an LP is not obeying the time out rules agreed upon, any fill will not be accepted by Solid.
+If the client order exceeds the time out period, the remaining quantity will be canceled.
 Solid FX supports custom time out rules.
 Please refer to our time out policy how Solid handles time outs.

 2.2.7 Price Improvement

 If an order matches a better price than requested, the price improvement will be forwarded to the client in the following situations: